ConnorLi96/SQL-Learning/README.md

 # SQL-Learning
-Here is a personal SQL learning notes;
+Here is a personal SQL learning notes; I start with Hive;